 The Double Diamond, also known as design thinking, is a framework of managing divergent and convergent thought models to create a flow between research, development and design techniques.
 The picture below is an adjusted version of the original Double Diamond model.
-This alteration is customized for visual communication projects built for businesses.
-This approach allows us to focus on high level client requirements and quickly create conceptual models for our work.
+This alteration is customized for communication projects built for businesses.
+This approach allows me to focus on high level client requirements and quickly create conceptual models for my work.

 Logo Design workflow